 Code can run closer to the end user, decreasing latency

-Because the web application is not hosted on an origin server, its code can be run from anywhere.
-It is therefore possible, depending on the vendor used, to run certain application functions on servers that are closer to the end user.
+Because the application is not hosted on an origin server, its code can be run from anywhere.
+It is therefore possible, depending on the vendor used, to run application functions on servers that are close to the end user.
 This reduces latency because requests from the user no longer have to travel all the way to an origin server.
 Cloudflare Workers enables this kind of serverless latency reduction.

 What are the disadvantages of serverless computing?

 It is difficult to replicate the serverless environment in order to see how code will actually perform once deployed.
 Debugging is more complicated because developers do not have visibility into backend processes, and because the application is broken up into separate, smaller functions.
 The Cloudflare Workers Playground is a sandbox that helps reduce friction in testing and debugging

 Serverless computing introduces new security concerns

 When vendors run the entire backend, it may not be possible to fully vet their security, which can especially be a problem for applications that handle personal or sensitive data.

 Because companies are not assigned their own discrete physical servers, serverless providers will often be running code from several of their customers on a single server at any given time.
 This issue of sharing machinery with other parties is known as 'multitenancy' – think of several companies trying to lease and work in a single office at the same time.
 Multitenancy can affect application performance and, if the multi-tenant servers are not configured properly, could result in data exposure.
 Multitenancy has little to no impact for networks that sandbox functions correctly and have powerful enough infrastructure.
 For instance, Cloudflare runs a 15-Tbps network with enough excess capacity to mitigate service degradation, and all serverless functions hosted by Cloudflare run in their own sandbox (via the Chrome V8 engine).